 Pick a sport and it is likely that there’s a major facility in the United States geared towards helping athletes train for international competition.
 From Utah to New Jersey, state-of-the-art facilities are being utilized more than ever to help competitors polish off their skillsets.
-The venues on this list have allowed American athletes to prepare for their arduous tasks.
+The Olympic training centers on this list have allowed American athletes to prepare for their arduous tasks.

 Utah Olympic Park